hackoregon/civic/packages/component-library/stories/chip.notes.md

 ## Standard

-The Demo Card story shows uses the standard usage of the Chip for the CIVIC platform.
+The Demo Card story shows the standard usage of the Chip for the CIVIC platform.
 Chip includes standard styling.

 ##Things it does